TV writer Graham Linehan's arrest over transgender posts sparks free speech outcry in the UK

 “Britain used to be known for its sense of humor," Conservative MP Claire Coutinho said.
 “Now the police are arresting people for making jokes.”

 Linehan said in a post on Substack that the questioning by police sent his blood pressure soaring and he was taken to the hospital and kept under observation before being released on bail.
-He said the only condition for his release was that he could not post on X.
+The Irish writer said the only condition for his release was that he could not post on X.

 He is due to appear Thursday in Westminster Magistrates’ Court on a separate case in which he is accused of harassing a transgender woman and damaging her phone.
 He has denied the charge.